Sukumari: Early life

 Sukumari was born on 6 October 1940 in Nagercoil, Travancore (Currently in Tamil Nadu), to Malayali parents Madhavan Nair (a bank manager) and Sathyabhama Amma of Tharishuthala Valia Veedu in Kalkulam (in present-day Kanyakumari District).
 Sathyabhama Amma was the niece of Narayani Pillai Kunjamma, a famous beauty who spurned the king in favour of marrying the aristocratic landowner Kesava Pillai of Kandamath Through her cousin, Ambika Sukumaran, she is related to the Travancore Royal Family.

-She studied at Poojappura LP School until second grade; she then moved to Madras, where she studied until fourth forum.
+She studied at Poojappura LP School until second grade, she then moved to Madras, where she studied until fourth forum.
 She had four sisters (Rajakumari, Sreekumari, Jayasree and Girija) and one brother, Shankar.
-Lalitha, Padmini, Ragini (Travancore Sisters) were her cousins.
+Lalitha, Padmini and Ragini (Travancore Sisters) were her cousins.

 Career

-Sukumari was noticed by a director when she visited the sets of a film with Padmini, and she made her film debut in the lead role in the Tamil film Or Iravu.
+Sukumari was noticed by a director when she visited the sets of a film with Padmini, and she made her film debut in the lead role in the Tamil film Ore Iravu.
 She acted in various Malayalam and Tamil Films of the black and white era, such as Udhyogastha, by P. Venu, Chettathi, Kusruthikkuttan, Kunjali Marakkar, Thacholi Othenan, Yakshi and Karinizhal.
-She later became popular after starring in various films of Priyadarshan such as Poochakkoru Mookkuthi, Oodarathuammava Aalariyam, Boeing Boeing and Vandanam.
+She later became popular after starring in various films of Priyadarshan such as Poochakkoru Mookkuthi, Odaruthammava Aalariyam, Boeing Boeing and Vandanam.
 She also appeared in various films directed by Balachandra Menon such as Manicheppu Thurannappol and Karyam Nissaram.
 In later years, she played a major role in Nizhalkuthu (2002), directed by Adoor Gopalakrishnan.
-She played many notable mother roles.
+She played many notable mother roles most notably with Mammootty.

 She mastered dance forms like Kathakali, Bharathanatyam, Kerala Natanam and many musical instruments.
 From the age of seven, she performed all over India and different parts of the world including USA, Singapore, Malaysia, Ceylon, Australia and so on.
 Sukumari is also known for her stage career in her early days, most prominently as a member of Cho Ramaswamy's theatre group; Viveka Fine Arts (more than 5000 stage shows).
 She was a member of Y. G. Parthasarathy's and Pattu's drama troupe; United Amateur Artists (more than 1000 stage shows), Rajasulochana's dance troupe; Pushpanjali (more than 5000 stage shows), Travancore Sisters' Dancers of India troupe (many stage shows), T. D. Kusalakumari's troupe; (more than 1000 stage shows) and Padmini's independent dance drama troupe;Premanand Pictures (many stage shows) etc. for many decades.
 Awards in the name of Sukumari have been instituted for the memory like "Vanita Ratnam Award" : in the field of acting.
 "Mikacha Nadi Sukumari Puraskaram" by ACTA annakkara, "Sukumari Smaraka Foundation Award" by True Indian Information and Guidance Society and "Famea Sukumari Puraskaram".

 Her memoirs in the film industry have been compiled in a book called "Ormakalude Vellithira" by M.S Dileep.
 "Sukumari Sradhanjali Parambara" is another book on her.